Taisun Khan: Early life

-After the previous khan Oyiradai's death in 1425 an internecine war lasting several years broke out among the Oirats under Mahamud (Bahamu, Batula) and western Mongol clans led by Gulichi's family.
-The central and eastern Mongol clans, in the meantime, proclaimed Adai Khan as the Great Khan shortly after Oyiradai's death in 1425.
+After the previous khan Oyiradai's death in 1425, an internecine war lasting several years broke out among the Oirats under Mahamud (Bahamu, Batula) and western Mongol clans led by Gulichi's family.
+Meanwhile, the central and eastern Mongol clans proclaimed Adai Khan as the Great Khan shortly after Oyiradai's death in 1425.

 Toghtoa Bukha was the eldest son of Ajai who was a posthumous birth of Elbeg Khan (d.1399) and Öljeitü the Beauty.
 Toghtoa Bukha had two younger brothers, Agbarjin and Manduul.
 While wandering with his brothers in western Mongolia, Toghtoa Bukha met Mahamud's son and successor, Toghan Taishi of the Four Oirats.
 The latter married him to his daughter and wanted to use him as pawn.
 The Oirats crowned Toghtoa Bukha as their own khagan in 1433.
-This resulted in half a decade of simultaneous existence between two khans supported by opposing Mongol clans.
+This resulted in half a decade of simultaneous existence of two khans supported by opposing Mongol clans.